rur/good/_baseline/scaffold_test/page/example/README.md

 for trivial tasks like constants `treetop.Constant(123)` or no-op `treetop.Noop`, but typically you will pass a custom function that loads template data for the layout.

-The minimal, top level signature that is required is as follows.
+The minimal, top level signature that is required is this

 ```
 func myHandler(resp treetop.Response, req *http.Request) interface{} {